-From the traditions and heritage of Chinatown to the aromatic delights of Little India and the modernity of glitzy hotels, a few days in sizzling Singapore is the perfect bookend to any Intrepid holiday.
+From the traditions and heritage of Chinatown to the aromatic delights of Little India and the modernity of glitzy hotels, a few days in sizzling Singapore is the perfect bookend to any Intrepid vacation.

 Most nationalities do not require a visa to visit Singapore.
 Tourists not requiring a visa will be granted a 30 day stay on arrival.
 Other nationalities should check with their Singapore embassy or consulate.